Q What’s your favourite cake or pudding?

 Q Any plans to come to the US/Canada/Australia?

-A None at the moment (I was in Brisbane, Adelaide and Melbourne earlier this year so thanks if you came to one of those shows) but if that changes, I’ll let you know.
+A None at the moment (I was in Brisbane, Adelaide and Melbourne last year) but if that changes, I’ll let you know.

 Q You’ll ring me?

 A Nope but if you pop your email address in the box on the Homepage, I’ll be able to email you with news plus you’ll be able to buy tour tickets early.

 Q How old do I have to be to come to your tour show/Can I bring a child to our tour show?

 A 16+ in most venues though some specify 18 so check with each venue/Sadly not as it’s an adult show for adults.
 I am very rude.
 Filth wise.
 I’m always polite.